-A home buyer can file a Complaint under The Real Estate (Regulation and Development) Act, 2016 hereinafter referred as RERA Act) against the real estate Developer for any violations of any obligation envisaged under the Act.
+A home buyer can file Complaints under RERA The Real Estate (Regulation and Development) Act, 2016 against the real estate Developer for any violations of any obligation envisaged under the Act.
 In general a complaint under the RERA Act is filed for two purposes.

 - For claiming interest on delay possession.

 - To withdraw from project and claim refund of amount paid to developer along with interest.

 While a complaint for claiming interest on delay possession is adjudicated by the Authority whereas cases related to refund are taken up by the adjudicating officer appointed under the RERA Act.
 The procedure for filing a complaint under the RERA act is prescribed under Real Estate (Regulation and Development) Rules which is framed by each state.
 However, online registration of complaint is common amongst most of the states where RERA is applicable.